ilios/user-guide/courses-and-sessions/courses/delete-course.md

 # Delete Course

-If you have advanced permissions in Ilios, it is possible to completely remove / delete a Course in the Ilios application.
-Only Courses that are with the status "Not Published" can be deleted.
+If you have advanced permissions in Ilios, it is possible to completely remove / delete a course in Ilios.
+Only courses with the status of "Not Published" can be deleted.

 The standard trash can icon is used when this functionality is available.
 This is shown below.